VarunProg/Fake-Shopping-App/README.md

 <a href ="https://reshop-app.netlify.app/">Live Preview </a>

 # Skills Used
-<h4>ReactJS, TypeScript, Redux, JavaScript, CSS, React-router v6, React-toastify to show alert, localforage to store new items in indexedDB, FakerJS to create fake data for items</h4>
+<h4>ReactJS, TypeScript, Redux, JavaScript, CSS, React-router v6, React-toastify to show alert, React-icons to show icons on Navbar localforage to store new items in indexedDB, FakerJS to create fake data for items</h4>